PTPells/ptpedia/ideas.md

 + **[Rural Studio – Samual Mockbee and an Architecture of Decency](https://books.google.com/books/about/Rural_Studio.html?id=Cjy8Mt4hn_QC&source=kp_book_description)** *by* Andrea Oppenheimer Dean and Timothy Hursley:

 	 Story about what architecture can accomplish when designers fully accept their responsibility to the people their structures will protect and the environments and communities in which they will exist.
-Timothy Hursley's photography does a wonderful job representing this message.
+Timothy Hursley's photography does a wonderful job representing this message as well.

 +  **[Making is Connecting](https://books.google.com/books/about/Making_is_Connecting.html?id=4-X-twEACAAJ&source=kp_book_description)** *by* [David Gauntlett](https://en.wikipedia.org/wiki/David_Gauntlett)